jmeosbn/jmeosbn.github.com/source/_posts/2012-12-10-stellaris-virtual-serial-device.md

 	SUBSYSTEMS=="usb", ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", MODE="0660", OWNER="devuser"
 ```

-The device in this rule is strictly defined and read/write permissions have been explicitly set for it.
-Also, because the device itself is matched directly (rather than it's individual interfaces), only one rule is required.
+The device in this rule is strictly defined, and read/write permissions have been explicitly set for it.
+Also, because the whole device is matched directly (rather than it's individual interfaces), only one rule is required.
 You could also try assigning the device to a group, using `GROUP="devgroup"`.

-To define these rules, the exact name, vendor and/or product id needs to be known.
+To define these rules, the exact name, vendor, and/or product id needs to be known.
 You can check these values using `dmesg` after connecting your device; the lines of interest are shown below.

 ``` sh
 	$ dmesg